Of our entire lap of Australia, our visit to to Cape Range National Park was the absolute highlight.

 Perth to Ningaloo Reef

-There are two main ways to reach Cape Range National Park and Ningaloo Reef from Perth.
-You can either fly or drive.
+There are two main ways of getting to Cape Range National Park and Ningaloo Reef from Perth: to fly or drive.

-What you choose really depends on where you are coming from and how much time you want to spend traveling to Ningaloo and Cape Range.
+What you choose really depends on your travel preference, where you are coming from, and how much time you have on your hands.

 Perth to Ningaloo Reef Drive

-First to know, the drive from Perth to Exmouth – the nearest town to Ningaloo – is going to be a long one.
+First to know, the drive from Perth to Exmouth – the nearest town to Ningaloo – is going to be a long one, but who doesn’t love a good road trip right?!

 Even with very few stop-offs, it will take about two full days of driving.
 Now that you are aware of this, why not consider turning the 1170km into an epic Perth to Exmouth roadtrip?!